Statement on Modern Slavery, Human Trafficking and Child Labour

 BMS Group Limited (BMS) is committed to social and environmental responsibility and to the fair and humane treatment of people in its employment and in its supply chains.
-This statement sets out the steps that BMS has taken during the financial year ended 31 December 2019 to ensure that slavery and human trafficking are not taking place in any of its supply chains or in any part of its own business.
+This statement sets out the steps that BMS has taken during the financial year ended 31 December 2022 to ensure that slavery, human trafficking and child labour are not taking place in any of its supply chains or in any part of its own business.

 Organisational structure and supply chains

 BMS is an international insurance and reinsurance broking business.
 As such, BMS’s own business operations and supply chain consists primarily of office based professionals, with only very limited exposure to areas with a greater risk of modern slavery, for example, cleaning services, and travel and accommodation providers.

 It is our belief that modern slavery, human trafficking and child labour are abhorrent practices that will not be tolerated in our own operations or in our supply chains, and we will take such steps that are reasonable to ensure than none is present.
 We are committed to working ethically and with integrity and we require our business partners to do the same.

 We have conducted an assessment of the risks, both external and internal, of slavery, child labour and human trafficking, including country risks, sector risks and business partnership risks within its own operations and in its supply chain and we have determined that none of our own business operations are undertaken in higher risk areas, whether by reference to geographical location or business sector.